fitzyjoe/paper-wallet-generator/README.md

 If you use this code, you bear all the responsibility of risks that can occur with buying, selling and storing bitcoin.
-I am not responsibility for any losses you might experience.
+I am not responsible for any losses you might experience.